Laufey (character): Powers, abilities, and equipment

 Like all Frost Giants, Laufey possesses immense physical abilities and the ability to manipulate ice.
 As a Frost Giant, he is immune to cold temperatures, but is vulnerable to extreme heat.
 He has been seen wielding many weapons, including a giant war club, sword, an axe, and the Casket of Ancient Winters.

 Other versions

-An alternate universe variant of Laufey from Earth-22260 appears in What If...?
+An alternate universe variant of Laufey appears in What If...?
 Thor #1.
 This version adopted Thor and raised him alongside Loki after killing Odin.

 In other media

 Television

 Laufey appears in the Hulk and the Agents of S.M.A.S.H. episode "Hulks on Ice", voiced by Enn Reitel.

 Laufey as he appears in Thor.